-Ca’ Momi Winery is run by three partners all of whom are Italian (and were raised in Italy), Dario De Conti (who we met with), Stefano Migotto, and Valentina Guolo-Migotto.
+Ca’ Momi Winery is run by three partners all of whom are Italian (and were raised in Italy), Dario De Conti (who we met with) known for his prowess around making delicious pizzas, Stefano Migotto (winemaker), and Valentina Guolo-Migotto (chef).
 Dario and Stefano share the wine making duties at their dedicated winery in a business park just south of the city of Napa.
 All fruit is sourced, mostly from vineyards within Napa but also from other parts of California.

 Also of note are their bottle closures.
 Most of their bottles are enclosed with “Nova Twist” (they are the first winery in the USA to use this).
 Nova Twist is a recyclable material, has no sharp edges and is easily removed – instead of the typical metal screw caps, Nova Twist is plastic.
 Two of their most popular wines are the white Bianco di Napa (a Chardonnay, Sauvignon Blanc, Muscat, Viognier and or Gewurztraminer) blend and the Rosso di Napa a red Zinfandel, Cabernet Sauvignon and Merlot blend.

-The 2007 Cabernet Sauvignon comes in under 14% alcohol and is one of those rare Napa Cabernet’s priced under $20.
+The 2007 Ca’ Momi Cabernet Sauvignon comes in under 14% alcohol and was one of those rare Napa Cabernet’s priced under $20.
 The palate shows more red fruit than dark fruit – it is a soft wine with fine grained tannins anchoring the finish.
 Ca’ Momi also makes a off dry non vintage Sparkling White wine and a Vodka.

 Ca’ Momi imports a number of Italian varietals (wines you don’t see that often in Napa) to pair with their food selections.
 All the Italian wines we tried had good acidity, were balanced and were definitely food wines.